 Every word, every phrase, every omission and commission, is guided by the desire of a teacher to deliver a message.
 We are all geniuses at reading between the lines at what the message is.
 Unfortunately, we are not always on alert to be conscious that that is what is happening.
+We get it , we just may not get it consciously.
 I urge you to be conscious of what the message is, so you can judge whether it's a good one or not.
 Some 80% of science teachers in American K-8 schools have NO degree in science (Re-read that - Amazing but true!).
 While high school science teachers in most states are required to have some demonstrated competence, this is not usually achieved by holding a BS or higher degree in science.
 In fact, it need only be a certificate.
 No wonder they look so uncomfortable when young students ask them questions.
-Notice when an instructor shows impatience towards students who want reasoned evidence; or when they deliver a message by implication, always leaving themselves an "out" for the cowardly purposes of plausible deniability, or where an instructor has a clear agenda which conflicts with the weight of evidence, or who is doggedly determined to give credibility to ideas that have long been shown to be false, all the while cloaking themselves in the veneer of unbiased fairness, when in fact it is oil company propogated lies.
+Notice when an instructor shows impatience towards students who want reasoned evidence; or when they deliver a message by implication, always leaving themselves an "out" for the cowardly purposes of plausible deniability, or where an instructor has a clear agenda which conflicts with the weight of evidence, or who is doggedly determined to give credibility to ideas that have long been shown to be false, all the while cloaking themselves in the veneer of unbiased fairness, when in fact it is oil company propagated lies.
 Where an instructor has an obvious standing policy to never admit when they are wrong and never ever to apologize.
 Where an instructor's goals are murky, or who is only trying to spoon feed factoids for later regurgitation at an exam; or who is defensive about their lack of proper knowledge in their field; or who inhibits a student who asks questions they, the instructor, cannot answer.
 Or who engages in petty turf wars to shut down a colleague unfairly.
 Or who may even be kind and gentle and perhaps well-intentioned, but also doesn't understand their field and refuses to acknowledge it; or whose idea of helping you build good self esteem is in handing out "A"'s for mediocre work, or patronizing you like fragile children who cannot handle simple truths, rather than believing in you as young college adults who can.
 If such as these are the messages, challenge your instructor to own up to what message he/she is intending to send.
 Be conscious of the message.
 Confront them with the MESSAGE they are sending.

 5. Challenging your Teachers

-Two people who respect the weight of evidence and who are sincerely aligned with discovering the truth, but who come from different experiences and knowledge bases, can make for a spirited and enjoyable debate in which both may benefit.
-It's really one of the great joys of science to be at a colloquium and hear an exchange and see the logic and the evidence win over the other side.
+Two different people who respect the weight of evidence and who are sincerely desiring to discover the truth, but who come from different experiences and knowledge bases, can make for a spirited and enjoyable debate in which both may benefit.
+It's really one of the great joys of science to be at a colloquium and hear an exchange and see the logic and the evidence win over one side or the other.
 Makes me feel good to be part of the human species and in the company of fellow scientists, every time.
 It is the most frustrating and infuriating experience, on the other hand, to watch (or worse, be part of) a "debate" which does NOT have both sides in single-minded pursuit of the truth and fairly following the rules of evidence.
 Where cover-ups, appearances, and childish manipulative defensiveness rule the day.
 If you feel your teachers are not telling you the straight truth, challenge them, and don't let them off if they can't give you an honest answer with evidence.
 This school is here for you, to learn.
-It's not here as a soapbox for teachers to inculcate what they want, regardless of the truth.
+It's not here as a soapbox for teachers to inculcate what they want, hiding behind "academic freedom", regardless of the truth.
 Feel free to challenge me on ideas if you think I'm wrong, or if you don't believe I've made a case for what I've said.
 I'll always be happy to present the reasons why I and other scientists favor the ideas that we do.
 If I don't know the answer, I'll simply say so, and try to find the answer you want, or lead you to how you can discover it yourself.
 But if the weight of evidence lies strongly in one direction, don't expect me to back down in order to spare the painful truth from people overinvested and "self-identified" in ideas not passing muster.
 I'll be uncompromising in saying where the current weight of evidence lies.
 If you ask me about something harder to pin down (like, do you believe in ET's?), I'll give my thoughts and label clearly what is well supported and what is not.

 I hope you are inspired by my teaching.
 I do love exploring with you what we've learned about how the World works.
 I've had many, many students over the years - the best students - who find my teaching to be unique, insightful, and energizing.